Group invariant operators and some applications on norm-attaining theory: Norm-attaining -invariant operators

 This contradicts the $G$-invariance of the norm of $X(w)$. \end{proof}

-It is clear by Lemma \ref{auxlemma} that $\mathcal{F}_{G, \mathbb{N}}$ must be infinite when the domain space is $X(w)$; hence we cannot expect analogous result to (1) of Proposition \ref{example1} or (1) of Proposition \ref{d-star} in this case.
-Nevertheless, we can show that $\NA_G (X(w), Y)$ is {\it not} dense in $\mathcal{L}_G (X(w), Y)$ under some extra condition as in (2) of Proposition \ref{d-star} but with one more extra condition on the weight sequence $w$.
+It is clear by Lemma \ref{auxlemma} that $\mathcal{F}_{G, \mathbb{N}}$ must be infinite when the domain space is $X(w)$; hence we cannot expect an analogous result of Proposition \ref{example1} (1) or Proposition \ref{d-star} (1) in this case.
+Nevertheless, we can show that $\NA_G (X(w), Y)$ is {\it not} dense in $\mathcal{L}_G (X(w), Y)$ under an extra condition on the weight sequence $w$.